Aditisoni99/Breast-cancer-Prediction-/README.md

 Continuous features (e.g., radius_mean, area_mean) were normalized using StandardScaler to ensure all features were on the same scale.

 **4.Exploratory Data Analysis**
-The dataset shows a class difference, with a greater number of benign cases than malignant ones.
+The dataset shows a class difference, with fewer malignant cases than benign cases.

 # Class Distribution: